 \subsection{Experiments}

 In these experiments, we probe pretrained V\&L models without any additional fine-tuning.
 Table~\ref{tab:coco_gcc_zeroshot} reports the results of applying the models' pretrained image-sentence alignment prediction head to image-caption pairs from MSCOCO and GCC.
-We also highlight which models can be considered `zero-shot' in this setting: GCC is used to pretrain the two ViLBERT models, while MSCOCO is used when pretraining LXMERT.\footnote{We believe that LXMERT's official documentation (\url{https://huggingface.co/transformers/model_doc/lxmert.html}) incorrectly describes the image-sentence alignment logits (correct -- index 0 and foiled -- index 1), and we use the inverse of what is said in the documentation.
-However, we reached out to the authors and will update this paper if our interpretation is wrong.}
+We also highlight which models can be considered ``zero-shot'' in this setting: GCC is used to pretrain the two ViLBERT models, while MSCOCO is used when pretraining LXMERT.

 ViLBERT performs very well on both datasets and achieves $96$--$97$ $acc$ overall.
 It predicts both correct and foiled examples well, as shown by $96$--$98$ $p_c$ and $\sim 96$ $p_f$.
 When using ViLBERT 12-in-1, results on GCC are considerably worse compared to ViLBERT.
 This is surprising, since ViLBERT 12-in-1 was trained using more tasks and considerably more data than ViLBERT.
 Finally, LXMERT performs worst overall among all three models.